 If you have non-empty directories, you have to use the -r option in rm command as follows.
 This will delete all the files and sub-directories inside the directory.

-You can also delete the directories with rmdir command.
-However, rmdir command only deletes directories which are empty.
+You can also delete the directories with the rmdir command.
+However, the rmdir command only deletes directories that are empty.